The software development process includes these 6 core stages:

 - The complexity of the process might increase

 Agile Software Development Model

 The agile approach is the most popular software development methodology (also known as system development methodology).
+Generally, the top software development companies follow this agile software development model.
 This is due to the fact that it is highly dynamic and iterative, which leads to fewer errors in the final software product.
 In fact, according to a survey by GoodFirms, Agile has been considered as the aptest development method.
 In fact, more than 61% of projects are done using this methodology.

 This method is the exact opposite of waterfall development.
 Agile means fast and flexible and the methodology takes on its name completely.
-You can easily make changes to your initial plans.
-In fact, we use this methodology for almost all the projects.
+You or development team can easily make changes to your initial plans.
+In fact, we use this methodology for almost all projects.
 According to Harvard Dataverse, Agile software development has various implications in AI product development as well as Big Data analysis.